wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 ---
-title: Monitor Tanzu Mission Control with Tanzu Observability
+title: Monitor Tanzu Mission Control
 keywords:
 tags: [integrations, kubernetes]
 sidebar: doc_sidebar
 permalink: integrations_tmc_howto.html
-summary: Monitor clusters in Tanzu Mission Control using Tanzu Observability by Wavefront.
+summary: Monitor clusters in Tanzu Mission Control.
 ---

 [VMware Tanzu Mission Control](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-concepts/GUID-E2B5BE05-596E-4999-9B21-1CDB875A1BBF.html) provides a centralized management platform for consistently operating and securing your Kubernetes infrastructure and modern applications across multiple teams and clouds.

-This document explains
+This document explains:
-* How to set up and enable the integration from Tanzu Mission Control to Tanzu Observability by Wavefront.
+* How to set up and enable the integration from Tanzu Mission Control to VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
 * How to monitor your Kubernetes environment with our pre-defined dashboards, and how to clone and customize those dashboards.
 * How to troubleshoot common problems.